vkhazin/cloudmigration-courseware/content/chapter-06/BackupRestoreLab.md

 ERROR 1146 (42S02): Table 'helloworlddb.message' doesn't exist
 ```
 30. Exit the mysql shell with `exit;`
-31. Copy the file from S3 storage down to EC2 file system: `aws s3 sync 's3://vlad-khazin-backup-mysql' ~/backup`
+31. Copy the file back from S3 storage to EC2 file system: `aws s3 sync 's3://vlad-khazin-backup-mysql' ~/backup`
 32. Restore the database from backup: `mysql -u root -p helloworlddb < ~/backup/helloworlddb.bak `
-33. Back into mysql shell to confirm the data has been restored: `use helloworlddb; select * from message;`
+33. Login back into mysql shell to confirm the data has been restored: `use helloworlddb; select * from message;`
 34. Expected output:
 ```
 +----+--------------+